rust-lang/rust/.github/ISSUE_TEMPLATE/tracking_issue.md

 labels: C-tracking-issue
 ---
 <!--
+NOTE: For library features, please use the "Library Tracking Issue" template instead.

 Thank you for creating a tracking issue! 📜 Tracking issues are for tracking a feature from implementation to stabilisation.
 Make sure to include the relevant RFC for the feature if it has one.
 Otherwise provide a short summary of the